DinoChiesa/get-gcp-id-token/README.md

 `iam.serviceAccountTokenCreator` for the particular Service Account.
 See the notes above for more on that.

+And yes, this also applies to the case where
+- an app has an access token for a Service Account
+- the app wants to get an ID token for the same Service Account.

+You must grant the service account, the "iam.serviceAccountTokenCreator" role on itself.
-And yes, you can pass a service account access token to that, so that a service account could get an ID token for itself.
+And you can then pass a service account access token to that iamcredentials endpoint; a service account can thus get an ID token for itself.

 ## The Metadata endpoint